 In the number line example from earlier, the distance would be measured along the dashed line, while the displacement would be measured along the number line, as shown below.

-The vector drawn in bold is the displacement from point A to point B, and be 6 meters to the left.
+The vector drawn in bold is the displacement from point A to point B, and would be read as 6 meters to the left.